Ashutosh-98765/Concepts-Ashutosh-Mishra/Life-Skills/harassment.md

    &#9702; Know your rights and what your company is doing to resolve the situation.

-   * **Follow Up:**
+ * **Legal Action:**

-        &#9702; Ensure that the issue is addressed and that no retaliation occurs.
-Follow up with the appropriate parties to confirm actions taken.
+    &#9702; If the issue continues or isn’t resolved, you can explore legal options and register a complain.